-Yarrow is the Founder of HATCH, Aspen Institute Fellow, RSA Fellow, and named 2015 top 100 creatives in the U.S. by Origins.
-Yarrow believes that solving our most pressing challenges requires activated communities, collaboration, and creativity.
-He was a pioneer of social networking and online communities and has been building global communities for twenty years, and has a passion for unlocking personal an organizational potential.
-As a Filmmaker, he has directed projects for Richard Branson, The Rock, P Diddy, and more.
-In 1999, Yarrow created the pioneer online social network, The Hero Project – 3 years before My Space – enabling users to create online profiles, teams, and play online games, to empower real life superheroes (there is a superhero within us all).
-User engagement was higher than any other youth site at that time, and grew to 1.5 Million users by 2003 when it was acquired by FOX.
-In 2004, Yarrow founded HATCH, a network of global influencers and mentors accelerating progress on solutions for the U.N.’s global goals.
-Thousands of collaborations have resulted.
-In 2016 Yarrow founded H360, an A.I. machine learning platform as an impact collaboration and human capital optimization platform.
-The A.I. match-making connects needs to skills and resources for projects improving our world.
-The platform unlocks full potential of communities, corporations, and organizations, while creating a “Network of Networks.”
-Yarrow is featured in the book Talent for Humanity, was nominated with the Audfest Impact Award in 2019, and has curated and led think tanks with Intel, Hasbro, Ernst & Young, NASA, spoken at TEDx, Vivatech, EarthX, Day One, and Business Innovation Factory Summit (BIF).
-Watch Yarrow’s BIF keynote.
+Yarrow is the Founder of HATCH and H360.ai, is an Aspen Institute Fellow, RSA Fellow, and named 2015 top 100 creatives in the U.S. by Origins.
+He is a pioneer of social networking and has been building communities for twenty years.
+He’s directed projects with Richard Branson, The Rock, P Diddy, and more.
+In 1999, Yarrow created an online network – The Hero Project, which grew to 1.5 Million users and was acquired by FOX.
+In 2004, Yarrow founded HATCH, connecting global influencers to accelerate solutions for the UN’s SDGs.
+In 2016 Yarrow founded H360.ai, a machine learning impact collaboration platform.
+H360 connects people to resources and unlocks the potential of communities and organizations, powering a “Network of Networks.”
+Yarrow is featured in the book Talent for Humanity, is on the Advisory Board for the Water Innovation Accelerator (WIA), was honored with the Audfest Impact Award in 2019, and has led think tanks with Intel, Hasbro, Ernst & Young, NASA, spoken at TEDx, Vivatech, EarthX, Day One, and Business Innovation Factory Summit (BIF).
+Watch Yarrow’s DAY ONE keynote.

-Erica is the Founder and CEO of My Village built to disrupt and reimagine early childcare/education, focused on Early Childhood Development backed by science.
+Erica is a serial entreprneur, currently using Web3 to harness the power of caregivers to create an equitable and sustainable care economy and reimagine early childcare/education, focused on Early Childhood Development backed by science.
 Erica was the CEO & Co-Founder of Off-Grid Electric, the world’s first massively scalable off-grid electric company, connecting over 1 million Africans to affordable solar energy.
 Her ventures have raised over $130M from investors including Elon Musk, Paul Allen, Jeff Skoll, and others.
 She is on the Board of Directors for TheBoardroom Africa, a curated online marketplace that connects CEOs and C-suite level executives with peer-endorsed female candidates for private and public company board service.
 Erica was a Skoll Center for Social Entrepreneurship Fellow, was recognized as Forbes 30 Under 30 Social Entrepreneurs and is a delegate at the Academy of Achievement.

-Susan of Yellowstone Growth Partners, has more than 30 years of business leadership experience to the table, most recently from RightNow Technologies (acquired in 2011 by Oracle, Inc.), where she served in various roles, including CFO and COO.
-Susan is a partner at Yellowstone Growth Partners, a growth advisory firm, and a board member at Workfront, Socrata, Foundant, Quiq, PFL, D.A.Davidson, MSUAF and MSUIC.
+Susan is an independent business consultant, with more than 30 years of executive experience, highly respected among her peers and is often sought out for her expertise on business and entrepreneurial start-ups.
+She has impacted many with the generous sharing of her time and talent, from inspiring and mentoring students and entrepreneurs to serving her community through leadership on local, regional and national boards.
+She was the COO and CFO of RightNow Technologies, instrumental in building the company to a $1.5B acquisition in 2011 by Oracle, Inc..
+She is a board member at Workfront, Socrata, Foundant, Quiq, PFL, D.A.Davidson, MSUAF and MSUIC.
 As an active investor in Frontier Angel Fund, cofounder of OpensourceMT, a mentor in PowerhouseMT, Susan is focused on growing the high-tech ecosystem in Montana.
 Susan is a 5th generation Montanan, high tech growth advisor, investor, mentor board member, and avid adventurer.

 As the Director of Development for HATCH Jared works to educate, accelerate, and invest in entrepreneurs who are creating solutions to social problems.
 Jared’s role involves developing and implementing strategies to collaborate with individuals, corporations and foundations to scale the impact of HATCH globally.
 Also an Instructor at Prescott College, Jared teaches courses in Ecopsychology, The History of Psychiatry, Yogic Philosophy, and Human Development.
 As a researcher for the Gwydion Fund, Jared works to connect people with the natural world through education, conservation, and research.